Celebrate National Nutrition Month As A Family

-This challenge is designed to get you and your kids talking about good nutrition, participating in fun and healthy activities, and provide the kids a chance to actually take on making smart nutritional choices for the family.
+This 7-day challenge is designed to get you and your kids talking about good nutrition and participating in fun and healthy activities.

-Start by deciding which upcoming week you will dedicate to this 7-Day Family Nutritional Challenge.
+Pick a week you can dedicate to this 7-Day Family Nutritional Challenge.

 Day 1 – The Kickoff